 While families and students have not been able to visit school sites and meet their teachers, we've found a great way to stay connected.
-In 2019-2020, the Kinder Transition Teacher Leaders created Family Welcome Videos to orient new families to Kinder and TK.
+In 2019-2020 and 2020-2021, the Kinder Transition Teacher Leaders created Family Welcome Videos to orient new families to Kinder & TK.

-Below are three beautiful videos that were created as well as a link to additional videos here.
+Below are three beautiful videos from 2019-2020 as well as a link to videos from this school year, click here.